Dunbur Head, Co Wicklow

 Wicklow Head Lighthouse has safeguarded the scenic Wicklow coastline since 1781.
 It is a peace seeker's haven with inspiring and refreshing views of the Irish Sea.
 The landscape and scenery surrounding the lighthouse provide a perfect backdrop for a unique and memorable break.

 The Lighthouse has 6 octagonal rooms carefully constructed in the void that existed within the tower when it was first taken on by Irish Landmark.
-The arched windows set into walls which are a metre or more thick offer stunning views out to the Irish Sea and the surrounding countryside: all making this property a most unique place to stay.
+The arched windows set into walls which are a meter or more thick offer stunning views out to the Irish Sea and the surrounding countryside: all making this property a most unique place to stay.

 Slide the bar to compare before and after photos